aditosoftware/confirmingTrustManager/README.md

 expired, wrongHost, selfSigned, untrustedRoot, unknown

 The user can decide to trust this certificate once or permanently, which will add the certificate to a truststore.
-If a SystemProperty for the truststore is set via `-Djavax.net.ssl.truststore=your/truststore/path`, it will be used for that.
+If a systemProperty for the truststore is set via `-Djavax.net.ssl.truststore=your/truststore/path`, it will be used for that.
 Otherwise the first trustStore in pTrustStores[] will be used.

 If the user chooses to cancel the process, a CertificateException will be thrown.